School-Based Counselling

 Why does it matter?

-Since 2018, Citizens UK alliances have listened to tens of thousands of people about the mental health of children and young people, including pupils, parents and teachers in the North East who highlighted how existing services often failed to meet the health needs of children and young people.
+Since 2018, Citizens UK alliances have listened to tens of thousands of people about the mental health of children and young people who highlighted how existing services often failed to meet the health needs of children and young people.

 Unlike in Northern Ireland, Scotland and Wales, there is no statutory requirement for, or provision of, counselling in schools and colleges in England.
 This leaves some children and young people in England without access to a counsellor.